 Plants in containers concern me most as you cannot get the natural interaction between soil organisms and roots required for the best healthy and sustainable growth.
 A little bit extra is needed.
 But even plants in natural soil can starve their surroundings, especially fast growing and active plants.

 A wooden planter is such a garden essential that to have a garden but no planter would be like using a pen without ink, making an omelette without an egg or wearing glasses without lenses.
 Whether you have a spacious garden and flower beds, a small courtyard or simply a balcony, garden planters are very much a ‘need’ rather than a ‘want’.
 After all, where would the world be without an abundance of plants, flowers, home-grown vegetables and herbs?

-Now we’ve established that you need a planter, you’ll be pleased to know that you’ve landed on the website of the UK’s leading supplier of wooden planters.
-Not only that, but on a page of our website dedicated to 10 premier planters from our fantastic range.
+Now we’ve established that you need a planter, you’ll be pleased to know that you’ve discovered the website of the UK’s leading supplier of wooden planters.
+Not only that, but you've landed on a page of our website dedicated to 10 premier planters from our fantastic range.
 So, without further ado, let’s take a look at them.

 As winter’s frosty jaws bite deeper into the soft underbelly of autumn, now is the time to get your greenhouse sorted.
 No one wants tender plants to be savaged by the cold.
 Obviously.

 Choose a relatively warm, dry day and get everything out of your greenhouse.
 Give all staging a wash down with soapy water including the glazing.
 Pay particular attention to the nooks and crannies or anywhere that bugs can overwinter.
 Let it all dry and then put your plants back in.
 Diseases will be reduced and light levels maximised.